AliceUwase/PeakCinema/README.md

 ![PeakCinema Logo](logo.png)

 ## Description
 Your binge-watching headquarters!
 Find everything you need to know about any movie in seconds.
 Explore titles, genres, casts, IMDb scores, release dates, and engaging summaries.
-Say goodbye to endless scrolling and say hello to your next cinematic adventure.
+The App uses [\[OMDb API\]](https://www.omdbapi.com/) to searh Any kind of Movie details
 ## Features
 - **Comprehensive Movie Details**: Get all the essential information about your favorite movies.
 - **Instant Search & Results**: Quickly find what you're looking for without delays.